sheetaldubal/pyprog/README.md

-This is a repository of my python programs.
+This is my first git uploading program.